BOPOHA/pggateway/README.md

 listeners:
   # Listen for requests on port `5433`
-  '127.0.0.1:5433':
+  - bind: '127.0.0.1:5433'
+    # Pass all authentication along to the target server
+    authentication:
+      passthrough:
         # PostgreSQL server to forward requests to
         target:
           host: '127.0.0.1'
           port: 5432

-    # Pass all authentication along to the target server
-    authentication:
-      passthrough:
+          # Databases we will accept requests for,
+          # empty list matching any database
+          databases:
+            - "test"
     # Log messages from this listener to stdout
     logging:
       file:
         level: 'info'
         out: '-'

-    # Databases we will accept requests for,
-    #   '*' is a special case matching any database
-    databases:
-      '*':
 ```

 ## Plugins